hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 connecting to your Private Terraform Enterprise instance via SSH and running

     sudo hashicorp-support

+Or in cases of Replicated install:

+    sudo replicatedctl support-bundle

 You will see output similar to:

     ==> Creating HashiCorp Support Bundle in /var/lib/hashicorp-support